bookofproofs/bookofproofs.github.io/_sources/history/late-ancient-world/theon.md

 * This however is impossible since the contents are a mixture of work dating from Euclid's time together with work which is much later than Euclid's time.
 * The style and elementary nature of the work make authorship by Theon a distinct possibility.
 * Theon also wrote extensive commentaries on the astronomical works of Ptolemy, both on the Almagest Ⓣ(The major thesis: from the Arabic 'al-majisti' -- the Arabic translation of the Greek 'Mathematike Syntaxis' later translated into Latin as 'Magna Syntaxis') and the Handy tables.
-* Again his daughter Hypatia assisted him in the commentary on the Almagest Ⓣ(The major thesis: from the Arabic 'al-majisti' -- the Arabic translation of the Greek 'Mathematike Syntaxis' later translated into Latin as 'Magna Syntaxis') and this is Theon's most major piece of work.
 * Theon wrote two commentaries on Ptolemy's Handy Tables.
 * Although Theon certainly wrote the small commentary after the larger one, since he refers to the larger commentary in the preface to the smaller.
 * However, Tihon discovered that the oldest manuscript which has been preserved, a Vatican manuscript dating from the 9th  century, suggests that Theon never completed the text of his large commentary.